-When it comes to handling the data of your clients and customers, price should be a secondary consideration in comparison to the importance of ensuring that your assets are handled securely, and that your data is deleted or destroyed in line with all relevant industry regulations.
+When it comes to handling the data of your clients and customers, price should be a secondary consideration in comparison to the importance of ensuring that your assets are handled securely, and that your data is destroyed in line with all relevant industry regulations.

 In our latest article, we take a look at some of the crucial differences between a ‘free’ ITAD offering, and the service provided by a fully qualified IT asset disposal company.

 High quality, secure and robust IT data disposal costs money, particularly for the use of NCSC (The National Cyber Security Centre) approved tools such as Blancco.
 Blancco’s data erasure tools overwrite existing data files, rendering the original data unrecoverable.
 Many ‘free’ ITAD providers use free versions of erasure software, which are not nearly as reliable, and can result in your data being only partially deleted before your assets are resold or recycled.

 No Chain of Custody

 The Chain of Custody is a crucial part of the service provided by a professional ITAD vendor.
 This provides a full audit trail detailing every step in the IT asset disposal process, from transportation and destruction, through to recycling or reselling.
 This documentation will allow you to pinpoint what was done to each piece of IT equipment, when, and by whom.

 Ensuring full compliance with all relevant industry regulations is another crucial service provided by a dedicated ITAD vendor that you may not receive from a free provider.
 Failure to comply with just one of the regulations below when disposing of your IT assets could result in serious financial repercussions.